aniqatc/playground/docs/widgets/02-calculator.md

 **Logic**

-- [`core/logic.js`](../../client/src/widgets/02/core/logic.js): generates the graph for the graphing mode and contains the core logic for evaluating arithmetic expressions for the scientific mode
+- [`core/logic.js`](../../client/src/widgets/02/core/logic.js): generates the graph for the graphing mode and contains the core logic for evaluating arithmetic expressions for the scientific mode using the `expr-eval` library

 **User Input**